GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: CONCLUSIONS

 \section{CONCLUSIONS}

-In conclusion, we introduce GBD-TS for multi-modal pedestrian trajectory prediction.
-GBD is a framework that combines goal prediction and the diffusion probabilistic model, and TS is a novel diffusion sampling algorithm that leverages \textit{common feature} for generating different modalities to accelerate inference speed.
-Experiments on real-world datasets demonstrate that by applying the TS algorithm to the GBD framework, our GBD-TS method can predict multiple scene-compliant trajectories and achieve state-of-the-art performance with real-time inference speed in two real-world datasets.
-However, it should be noted that our method currently does not consider the interaction between agents, which could be incorporated into the model in future research to further improve the prediction performance.
-Besides, our proposed method does not account for cases where the predicted goal heat-map has more than one local maximum point, which may potentially impact the performance of our proposed method.
+In conclusion, GDTS is introduced in this work for multi-modal pedestrian trajectory prediction.
+The proposed development is a framework that integrates goal estimation and the diffusion probabilistic model.
+Our novel tree sampling algorithm leverages \textit{common feature} for multiple modalities generation to accelerate inference speed.
+Experiments on real-world datasets demonstrate that our GDTS method can predict multiple scene-compliant trajectories and achieve state-of-the-art performance with real-time inference speed in real-world datasets.
+Nevertheless, the interaction between agents is currently not considered in this work, yet it is crucial for human motion prediction.
+Predicting additional probabilistic score for each modality could help with downstream decision-making and planning.
+In this sense, we will explore the integration of multi-agent interactions into our framework.